Guide to Depression and Bipolar Disorder

 Electroconvulsive Therapy (ECT)?

 Mild electrical stimulation to the brain causes brief seizures which, in turn, relieve the depression.
 Muscle relaxants are administered to the anesthetized person to eliminate shaking.
 An average of?six to 12?treatments over a three- to four-week period are usually required.
 After successful treatment, subsequent depressive episodes may be managed by antidepressants or less frequent maintenance doses of ECT.
 Like all treatments, ECT has potential side effects.
-Although there have been reports of memory disturbances, most ECT patients feel that the benefits far outweigh the prospect of suffering from long-term severe, unremitting depression.
+Although some people undergoing ECT have experienced memory disturbances, many people choosing ECT feel that the benefits outweigh the prospect of living with long-term and severe depression.
 This is especially true for suicidal patients who may otherwise have carried out their impulses if they had waited for medication therapy to take effect.

 The absence of full-spectrum light light that contains all the wavelengths of natural sunlight can cause?Seasonal Affective Disorder (SAD), a form of depression which typically develops during fall and winter then goes away during late spring and summer.
 In about half of mild or moderate cases of SAD, symptoms can be effectively treated by?light therapy, a treatment that exposes patients to a type of full-spectrum light which compensates for daylight loss.
 Check with your mental health professional about the type of light source to use for this treatment.